How Self-Service Technology Can Help Restaurants Promote Physical Distancing

 In contrast, self-service technologies can be very effective at upselling customers and influencing their behavior.
 For instance, self-ordering kiosks can be programmed to use targeted and intuitive upsell prompts.
 This means that when a customer is guided through the ordering process, they are presented with opportunities to increase their check size by adding extra paid toppings, upgrading to premium sides, or to making their meal a combo.
 In fact, industry experts have found that restaurants using self-ordering kiosks realize an average increase in purchases of 12 to 22%.

 Self-service technologies like kiosks and online ordering can also help to increase revenue by reducing social friction.
 Without a person on the other end of the order, there’s no fear of negative judgment so customers feel more comfortable placing bigger or more customized orders.
 Just think about how much easier it is to add triple cheese to your pizza when ordering online, versus ordering directly from a server.
 And in most cases, this feeling of freedom translates into more money for your restaurant.
-In fact, TouchBistro’s 2020 State of Restaurants Report found that more than half of FSRs have seen customers spend 11% to 20% more on online orders.

 In the age of COVID-19, what was once considered safe will no longer cut it for most customers.
 For instance, something as simple as ordering from a cashier or server is now perceived as posing a major health risk.

 Self-service technologies can help to make restaurants safer for both customers and staff by reducing and even eliminating most face-to-face interactions.
 Staff no longer need to interact directly with customers to help them reserve a table, place an order, or pay for their meal – all of this can be done digitally by the customer themselves.
 And as one study found, safety precautions are second only to food quality when today’s customers consider which restaurant to visit.

 5 Types of Self-Service Technology That Can Help Promote Physical Distancing